wendyverdonk93/docs/content/payment-methods/billing-suite/afterpay/activate-afterpay.md

 To apply for AfterPay, go to [AfterPay.nl](https://www.afterpay.nl/nl/zakelijk/offerte) or [AfterPay.be](https://www.afterpay.be/be/footer/zakelijke-partners/offerte-aanvragen)

-For existing clients of AfterPay, contact <sales@afterpay.nl> to connect your AfterPay account with your MultiSafepay Control.
+For existing clients of AfterPay, contact <sales@afterpay.nl> to connect your AfterPay account with your [MultiSafepay Control](https://merchant.multisafepay.com/)

 >_Please check your eligibility with your MultiSafepay account manager at <sales@multisafepay.com> before applying for this payment method._